Liberal Education: In Conversation with Today’s World of Tomorrow

 - Before writing (or crafting) their contribution, interested applicants must submit a 500 word proposal explaining and motivating their planned contribution.
 This proposal must distinguish if the final contribution will be academic or artistic and whether it will be a joint contribution.

 - In addition to the proposal, potential participants taking an academic approach must include a comprehensive list of resources they plan on consulting for their final written contribution.

 - Proposals will be accepted on a rolling basis starting 20th January 2019

-- The deadline for proposals is the 3rd February 2019.
+- The deadline for proposals has been extended until 12th February 2019 at 23:59 CET.
 Feedback on whether the applicant’s proposal is accepted or rejected will be given out by 17th February.
 Accepted applicants will have until the 28th February to confirm their attendance and until April 14th to submit their final contribution paper.

 - Final contribution papers should be between 1500-3000 words (excluding the cover page and reference list)